wagnojunior/beamprofiler/docs/usage.rst

    .. figure:: images/example_histogram_2.png
       :scale: 40 %
-      :alt: Modified histogram plot for the pdd example.xls
+      :alt: Modified histogram plot for the pdd lab_beam.xls

-      Modified histogram plot for the pdd example.xls
+      Modified histogram plot for the pdd lab_beam.xls

    That is much better, right?
 For a reliable laser beam characterization do make sure that the normal fit is appropriate.